The roots run deep.

 Julie skated on the U.S. World team from 95-04, accumulating 16 world titles and was recognized as Americas Sweetheart.
 With more all-around accomplishments than any other female skater in the world.
 Julie most recently competed at the world championships in 2013, her best result was a top 8 finish in the 500 meter road race – a huge accomplishment after having twins and 9 years of retirement .

 “This worlds meant a lot to me, I never thought I would return to this level of racing but I am happy I did to prove to myself and others that you can run a company, be married, have kids, grow old and still chase your passion”

 –Julie Brandt Glass

 Doug and Julie met through the sport and married in December 1998.
-We were so busy with work we didn’t vacation / honeymoon until we hit 5 years.
-We both recognized a love of the sport at 10 years old.
+Being so busy with work they didn’t vacation / honeymoon until their 5 year Anniversary.
+Both recognized a love of the sport at 10 years old.
 Both had dreams of making the sport our lifelong work.
-Fate brought us together.
+Fate brought them together.
 Through the ups and downs, the dream and journey continues…

 GLASS FAMILY 2015